AdeshGhadage/Chess/README.md

 Contributions are welcome!
 If you would like to contribute to this project, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [License Name].
-For more details, see [LICENSE](LICENSE).

 ## Contact

-If you have any questions or suggestions, feel free to reach out to [Your Email Address].
+If you have any questions or suggestions, feel free to reach out.